Unscreen Yourself Dictionary Definition - Updated

 Ten minutes.
 That's it.
 If you can scroll through Instagram for 10 minutes, you have time to do a puzzle.

-And honestly?
 If you're used to TikTok and infinite scroll, anything that's not constantly changing will feel "boring" at first.
-That's your brain detoxing from overstimulation.

 No fighting over whose turn it is on the iPad.
 No "just five more minutes" arguments.
 Just quiet, focused time where everyone's brain gets a break.